Buyer's Guides for the Marketing of Photonics and Laser Technology Products

 - RP Photonics (that's us)

 The first three ones have been established decades ago, while RP Photonics has started its BG only in 2012.
-That start, however, was immensely boosted by the already extremely popular Encyclopedia of Laser Physics and Technology.
-Many of the over 650 encyclopedia articles are directly related to certain products, and they contain direct and well visible links to the corresponding BG pages.
+That start, however, was immensely boosted by the already extremely popular RP Photonics Encyclopedia.
+Many of the 827 encyclopedia articles are directly related to certain products, and they contain direct and well visible links to the corresponding BG pages.

 As an example, I show you how that works for an expensive type of laser product in a very competitive market: